-Therefore, it is possible that a student will be barred from registration by a CAA even though the student’s cumulative GPA exceeds 2.000.
+Therefore, it is possible that students will be barred from registration by a CAA, even though the cumulative GPA exceeds 2.000.
 Students concerned about their academic progress should consult the college office.

 Students placed on CAA status are notified by letter or email of the committee’s decision and of the appeal process.
-If an appeal is approved, special conditions may be prescribed in writing at the time of the student’s reinstatement or readmission into the college.
-Conditions may also be prescribed in writing in the case of a student whose course performance or failure to follow academic advice warrants such action.
-All students to whom conditions have been specified are subject to committee review and possible CAA restriction should they fail to fulfill the specified terms.
-In addition, any internal transfer student who has their CAA appeal approved by the college are reinstated or readmitted as an undeclared major on probation for a minimum of one term and special conditions are prescribed in writing at the time of the transfer into the college.
-The internal transfer student who fails to fulfill the specified terms of the conditions, is subject to CAA restriction at the end of the term and there is no guarantee any future appeal will be upheld.
+If an appeal is approved, special conditions may be prescribed in writing at the time of the reinstatement or readmission into the college.
+Conditions may also be prescribed in writing in the case of students whose course performance or failure to follow academic advice warrants such action.
+All students to whom conditions are specified are subject to committee review and possible CAA restriction when they fail to fulfill the specified terms.
+In addition, internal transfer students who have their CAA appeal approved by the college are reinstated or readmitted as an undeclared major on probation for a minimum of one term and special conditions are prescribed in writing at the time of the transfer into the college.
+Internal transfer students who fail to fulfill the specified terms of the conditions, are subject to CAA restriction at the end of the term and there is no guarantee any future appeal will be upheld.

-If a student's appeal is denied, the student may request to enroll in another college via the process outlined in the University Academic Censure Policy of this bulletin, and if accepted, the CAA hold will be removed after transfer into the new college.
+If students' appeals are denied, they may request to enroll in another college via the process outlined in the University Academic Censure Policy of this bulletin, and if accepted, the CAA hold is removed after transfer into the new college.

 Unless the CAA is removed via the individual colleges' appeal process, the student may not register for courses at Marquette and may be dropped from any classes for future terms in which they are registered.